zitadel/zitadel/docs/docs/guides/basics/projects.md

 ## Summary (2)

-* Manage scope of roles, authorizations and applications with projects
+* Use projects to manage the scope of roles, authorizations and applications
 * Create and assign roles to users of your organization within your project
 * Use project grants to enable other organizations to self-manage access rights (roles) to your applications